 Hess’s stock performance

-From January 11 to January 25, Hess’s stock underperformed the Energy Select Sector SPDR ETF (XLE), giving lower returns at the end of the period.
-HES’s stock fell ~9% at the end of the two-week period, whereas XLE rose 0.05%.
+From July 14 to July 28, Hess’s stock was underperforming the Energy Select Sector SPDR ETF (XLE), and it ended up giving lower returns at the end of the period.
+HES’s stock fell 10% during this period while XLE fell by 3.7%.